Chrome Plugins: 10 Must-Have Extensions to Boost Productivity

 What truly sets Grammarly apart is its contextual awareness.
 It understands the difference between casual emails and formal reports, adjusting its suggestions accordingly.
 The premium version takes things further with advanced features like clarity improvements, vocabulary enhancements, and even plagiarism detection.

-I’ve personally watched my writing improve dramatically since installing Grammarly for Writing Assistance.
+I’ve personally watched my writing improve dramatically since installing this extension.
 That embarrassing email with three typos I almost sent to a client?
 Caught before sending.
 The awkwardly formal tone in a message to a friend?
 Softened with Grammarly’s tone detector.
 It’s like having an English professor perched on your shoulder, but one who’s remarkably patient and never judges your drafts.

 2. Todoist for Task Management